shopsys/shopsys/docs/contributing/backward-compatibility-promise.md

   msgstr ""
 ```

-In a `PATCH` or `MINOR` version, the original message ID may not be removed:
+In a `PATCH` or `MINOR` release, the original message ID may not be removed:
 ```diff
   msgid "Exaple translation"
 - msgstr ""
 + msgstr "Example translation"
 ```

-In a `MAJOR` version, the original message ID with the typo may be removed:
+In a `MAJOR` release, the original message ID with the typo may be removed:
 ```diff
 - msgid "Exaple translation"
 - msgstr "Example translation"